Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 It also has to be stored and cooled in the meantime, which produces even more greenhouse gas emissions.

-Hence, the easiest solution to save yourself from this negative environmental impact is to buy meat regionally.
+Hence, buying meat regionally is the easiest way to save yourself from this negative environmental impact.

 If meat only travels from a farm in the region to the local slaughterhouse and butcher, there is hardly any need for intermediaries.

-Furthermore, meat from the butcher or farmers’ market is usually wrapped in paper instead of plastic, which has a positive impact on the environmental balance and climate change.
+Furthermore, meat from the butcher or farmers’ market is usually wrapped in paper instead of plastic, which positively impacts the environmental balance and climate change.

 If you also contribute and create demand, the local market has a chance to grow!